Text in Français

 Victor Codina, a Jesuit priest initiated the encounter with a question: Is religious life blocked?
 And with the 20 points he gave us, we were led to question ourselves and to address where the Spirit leads us.
 He talked about the challenges of religious life taken from the teachings and example of Pope Francis inviting us to reflect in small groups what resonates today in the realities we find ourselves as Siervas de San Jose.

-Significant learnings expressed in the groups:
+Significant learnings expressed in

 · Marks a new style of religious life.